SumYg/COMP3278A-iKYC-Gp8/README.md

 - [X] Can do transaction to other users' saving account (External Transaction)
 - [X] Can do transaction to other users' saving account (External Transaction)
 - [X] Can do transaction to same user's other account (Internal Transaction)
-- [X] Can search the transaction history by different selection
+- [X] Can search the transaction history by different selection option (can leave some selection option to be empty, or even use all the selection option)

 ## Stock Page Features
 - [x] total_spend